Can you gamble on overseas sites or apps?

 - You can ask the TAB to put a weekly limit on your account.

-- NZ Lotteries also offer ways to limit your spending.
-You can block yourself from online games or exclude yourself from Lotto venues.
+- Lotto NZ also offer ways to limit your spending.
+You can set your spending limits online, block yourself from online games or exclude yourself from purchasing Lotto games in retail outlets.

 - If you feel you are spending too much time on an app, un-install it.